 Inventory Management Puzzle: Pretty much the whole game.
 Each character can only hold six slots worth of items, and the series-standard item boxes are nowhere to be found.
 If you don't know what's coming, you'll probably have to trek back and forth to whatever room you've designated your item room to resupply.

 I Won't Say I'm Guilty: Billy refuses to confirm or deny whether or not he really did commit the murders he was sentenced for.
 He didn't.
-The flashbacks reveal that it was his commanding officer who was responsible.
+The flashback reveal that it was his commanding officer who was responsible.
 When Billy tried to stop it, he was knocked out cold.
 When the massacre was discovered, the unit pinned the blame on him.

 Kill It with Fire: Flame grenades and molotov cocktails are the best weapons to use against leech zombies; not only do they inflict the most damage, they cause them to die without exploding.

 Let's Split Up, Gang: Can be done by the player as part of the partner system.
 Some puzzles also force you to this.